 One of the most iconic images of Vietnam is the unique floating forest experience that can be found in the Mekong Delta.
 Well, if you want to visit without the crowds, Tra Su Cajuput Forest in Chau Doc is the place to go!

-One of the highlights of our road trip through the South of Vietnam was a side trip to visit the Tra Su Cajuput Forest, a vast wetland area on the border of Vietnam and Cambodia.
-The site embodies the quintessential Mekong Delta experience; Towering mangrove forests and rowboats navigating tranquil waterways.
-If you’re exploring the Mekong Delta, then add this stop to your itinerary.
-Here’s how to visit the Tra Su Cajuput Forest in Chau Doc.
+One of the highlights of our 10-day road trip through the Mekong Delta in the South of Vietnam was a visit to the Tra Su Cajuput Forest, a vast wetland area on the border of Vietnam and Cambodia.
+The site embodies the quintessential Mekong Delta experience; towering mangrove forests and rowboats navigating tranquil waterways.
+If you’re exploring the Mekong Delta, this is a must-add stop for your itinerary!

 Getting to Chau Doc